-To say that someone / something is different, both the subject and the auxiliary are stressed, e.g.
+To say that someone / something is different, both the subject and the auxiliary are stressed, e.g.,

-A I've never been to a fortune teller.
-B I have.
+A l've never been to a fortune teller.
+B | have.

-So (do) I / Neither (do) I: In these responses, the auxiliary is normally unstressed, with the strong stress falling on the other two words, e.g.
+So (do) I / Neither (do) I: In these responses, the auxiliary is usually unstressed, with the strong stress falling on the other two words, e.g.,